sai-byui/CV-Robot/Tutorials/Start.md

 # The Goal

-The goal of this project is to use Object detection with a camera which would be used by a robotic arm to organize objects by either shape or color into certain areas avalible to it.
+The goal of this project is to use Object detection with a camera which would be used by a robotic arm to perfrom different tasks in increased compl.exity

 ## Starting off
 We have quite a few things you will need to install to get this all working properly.